camelinaction/camelinaction2/chapter19/hawtio-custom-plugin/src/main/webapp/plugin/doc/help.md

-### Camel Deprecated Plugin
+### Oldstuff Plugin

-This plugin checks if any Camel application is using deprecated components.
+This is a hawtio plugin to run the custom tooling that can check if any Camel application is using deprecated Camel components.